Configuring roles and permissions for Systems Manager Explorer - AWS Systems Manager

 • OpsItem-CWE-Role: Allows CloudWatch Events and EventBridge to create OpsItems in response to common events.

 • AWSServiceRoleForAmazonSSM_AccountDiscovery: Allows Systems Manager to call other AWS services to discover AWS account information when synchronizing data.
-For more information about this role, see About the AWSServiceRoleForAmazonSSM_AccountDiscovery role.
+For more information about this role, see Using roles to collect AWS account information for OpsCenter and Explorer.

 • AmazonSSMExplorerExport: Allows Explorer to export OpsData to a comma-separated value (CSV) file.